 The 2023 IRP is focused on two central questions: How much energy and capacity does EWEB need; and what resources are the "best fit" for EWEB?
-As shown in the chart above for 2025, given current assumptions, EWEB's current portfolio is surplus to 1-in-2 peak capacity needs, and the model replaces only enough capacity to meet peak needs in 2026.
-However, EWEB's long-term energy and capacity needs are expected increase with electrification.
-As this occurs, EWEB's portfolio and total costs grow.
+As shown in the chart above for 2025, given current

 The model generally selected "best fit" resources that provide winter energy or within-day flexibility and capacity.
 These characteristics help EWEB to meet winter peaks and